signalfx/signalfx-agent/docs/writing-a-monitor.md

 be automatically populated by the agent:

 - `Output "github.com/signalfx/signalfx-agent/internal/monitors/types".Output`: This is what
     is used to send data from the monitor back to the agent, and then on to SignalFx.
 This value has three methods:

-	- `SendDatapoints([]*"github.com/signalfx/golib/datapoint".Datapoint)`:
+    - `SendDatapoint(*"github.com/signalfx/golib/datapoint".Datapoint)`:
-		Sends datapoints, appending any extra dimensions specified in the configuration or by the service endpoint associated with the monitor.
+        Sends a datapoint, appending any extra dimensions specified in the configuration or by the service endpoint associated with the monitor.

-	- `SendEvents([]*"github.com/signalfx/golib/event".Event)`: Sends events.
+    - `SendEvent(*"github.com/signalfx/golib/event".Event)`: Sends an event.

-	- `SendDimensionProps(*"github.com/signalfx/signalfx-agent/internal/monitors/types".DimProperties)`:
-		Sends property updates for a specific dimension key/value pair.
+    - `SendDimensionProps(*"github.com/signalfx/signalfx-agent/internal/monitors/types".DimProperties)`: Sends property updates for a specific dimension key/value pair.

 The name and type of the struct field must be exactly as specified or else it will not be injected.